For macOS Safari versions 5.0.1 thru 12.1.2

 - Removal of the YouTube feeds code, which hasn’t worked for some time because Google no longer provides an API.

 - Under some circumstances, resizing the Safari window can cause RSS menu items to stop working.
 If this happens to you, go to Safari Preferences and disable the extension, then re-enable it.

-- In Safari v8 and newer, when you try to open a feed in your RSS application, you will see an alert message asking if you want to add the feed to your Shared Links:
+- In Safari 8, 9 or 10, when you try to open a feed in your RSS application, you will see an alert message asking if you want to add the feed to your Shared Links:

 Click Cancel to continue opening the feed in your RSS application.

 RSS Menu cannot open feeds directly in RSSOwl.
 This is because RSSOwl does not register itself as a feed URI handler on OS X as it ought to.

 - Extra YouTube functionality is no longer available.
 The Favourites and Recent Subscriptions) that were available in the extension menu when visiting YouTube user profile pages are no longer available.
-YouTube have deprecated the v2 API the provided these feeds, and there is no equivalent in v3.
+Google have deprecated the v2 API the provided these feeds, and there is no equivalent in v3.